LoloForThePOP/meta-project/README.md

 # Meta-Project
 A website platform dedicated to human projects presentation.
 In particular, you can present your project needs (ex: materials, skills, advices), and people can contact you.
 Coded with Symfony PHP Framework

 # Installation Procedure

+#### Remark : I use Visual Studio Code, along with its included terminal Windows PowerShell

 #### 0-a- Prerequisites : make sure these programs are installed: